-The Adirondacks are beloved by fly fishermen for its countless spectacular streams and rivers, and the wild, remote waterways around Lake Kora are known as the best of these: rare, pristine, protected ecosystems chock full of smallmouth bass and native brook trout.
+Wild, remote waterways nearby are known as the best in the region; rare, pristine, protected eco-systems chock full of small mouth bass and native brook trout.

-Back in the turn of the last century and through the 1950’s, Great Adirondack Guides like Alvah Dunning, Seth Pierce, & Pete Tromblee were based out of the Raquette Lake area where fishing was known to be the best, and still is.

-Today, Lake Kora’s expert, companionable guide Jordan Ross has a deep understanding of just where, when and what the fish are biting – and the best way to get there.
+At the turn of the last century and thru the 1950’s, Great Adirondack Guides like Alvah Dunning, Seth Pierce, & Pete Tromblee were based at Raquette Lake since this calm sport of fishing was legendary.
+An expert, companionable guide Jordan Ross has a deep understanding of where, when and what fish are biting.

-Hike to a beaver meadow and fish the riffles and runs with a dry fly, paddle across the lake to cast a line in the tributaries.
+Hike to a beaver meadow, fish the riffles and runs with a dry fly, paddle across the lake to cast a line in the tributaries.
 Victory is invariably wet, but sweet.
-Hold one of these wild beauties in your hand for a minute, before releasing it in the water.
-When it is time for dinner, you’ll have a story to tell, and – if you remembered your camera – the picture to prove it.
+Hold your beauties in hand (an Instagram moment) before releasing them back into the water.